Our Pledge:

 Listen to the voices of Indigenous Peoples, local communities and Afro-descendant Peoples as they share their experiences, challenges, and reflections on the Forest Tenure Pledge and direct funding.

-Developed by
+Managed by

 For centuries, Indigenous Peoples